 B: The graphics are cute, pleasant and unique.
 It’s also simple and different objects are easy to identify.
 Audio is pretty awesome as well, fitting into the 2D, Tim Burton-style artwork.
 As you can see in the image above, that’s clearly a beefalo and a pile of poop.
 IT’S SO OBVIOUS IT HURTS.

 Want a new map?
 No problem!
 At any time you can generate a new living and breathing world that hates you and wants you to die.

 B: Trying this a few times (after dying a few times of course), the maps are completely and utterly random.
 So much so that I found myself in new areas that I never saw in the first map I had.
 While it will probably look similar after starting over a few times, it is refreshing to see a game have the potential for so much replay value. (replayability is not a word, btw)

 Features not listed that are worth noting

-Leveling up – you gain experience every time you die.
+Levelling up – you gain experience every time you die.
 While my guess is that you gain more as the length you survive increases, it only seems to increase if you beat your previous record.
-Leveling up currently unlocks characters, which have unique abilities and are interchangeable in game once you build a tent.
+Levelling up currently unlocks characters, which have unique abilities and are interchangeable in-game once you build a tent.